CAVERNASTUDIO/jupyterhub/JupyterLab/CONTRIBUTING.md

 # Contributing to JupyterHub / Contribuciones a JupyterHub

-Saludo de los desarrolladores. //
+Saludo de los desarrolladores y contacto de seguimiento. // Welcome!
-Welcome!
 As a [Jupyter](https://jupyter.org) project, you can follow the [Jupyter contributor guide](https://jupyter.readthedocs.io/en/latest/contributing/content-contributor.html).

-Contacto de Seguimiento. //
 Make sure to also follow [Project Jupyter's Code of Conduct](https://github.com/jupyter/governance/blob/HEAD/conduct/code_of_conduct.md) for a friendly and welcoming collaborative environment.